wincent/masochist/content/wiki/Changing the passphrase on a GPG private key.md

 $ gpg --edit-key user@example.com
 ```

-And then enter `passwd` and follow the prompts.
+And then enter `passwd` and follow the prompts, then finally `save`.